Jtav1/BackupCopy/README.md

 BackupCopy is a simple powershell script leveraging 7zip to backup directories to a compressed archive.

+This is currently designed specifically for my personal use.

 ## Getting Started

 BackupCopy.ps1 can be run from PowerShell with the provided -src directory, -dest director, and optional -log directory parameters.
 The -src parameter can include multiple comma-delimted directory paths.